nirnayroy/drug_discovery/README.md

 # Readme

-Enter the following commands in your command line and make sure you have [Anaconda](https://www.anaconda.com/) ans installed.
+Enter the following commands in your command line and make sure you have [Anaconda](https://www.anaconda.com/) installed.

 ## Go to command prompt and Enter